 Know your high ticket: Being aware of your high ticket.
-If you process a sale or are about to process a sale in excess of your high ticket, contact your agent at the processor and send them over a copy of the invoice, signed sales receipt, and cardholder information.
+If you process a sale in excess of your high ticket, contact your agent at the processor and send them over a copy of the invoice, signed sales receipt, and cardholder information.
 This is known as proactive documentation, and goes a long way to get the funds released.

 Give it time: If you just signed up with a new processor, they are typically going to have tighter controls on your account at first than they will after you’ve established some history with them.
-Particularly if you have a large volume of high ticket sales right off the bat.
+Particularly if you are a newer business, or have a high average ticket.
 That being said, if the account was grossly misrepresented by your sales agent, then this may be an early sign of things to come.

 Work with an agent (a good agent!), not a company: This isn’t a situation where you want to have to explain it from the top to a new rep each time you call in.
-Nor do you want to fax over documentation that should result in a release only to find days later that they never received the documents (and your still out your funds!)
+Nor do you want to find out the documents you sent to a generic inbox were “missed” and no action has been taken.
 Having a solid, knowledgeable, single point of contact can help you through the process.

 Threats will get you nowhere: As difficult as it may be, refrain from the threats.
 Unless you have the Director of Risk Management or a senior VP on the line, the person you’re talking to does not have the ability to release your funds without the consent of a higher up.
 Your lawyer can’t help either, as you’ve agreed by signing the processing agreement that the processor has the ability to review sales prior to release.
 Leaving won’t help, because that will automatically trigger a 180 day hold on all funds (often plus a termination fee).
 But by having an agent working the case for you who knows the process, you’ll get a much speedier resolution than trying to fight it on your own.
 Typically an agent is paid a residual on your account each month, and if they want to keep getting paid, they better keep you happy and processing with them.